What Is Alcohol Dementia And How Can You Treat It?

 What is ARD?
 ARD’s Connection to Alzheimer’s Disease

 As a condition associated with alcohol-related brain damage (ARBD), ARD can impact memory, coordination, learning and other mental functions.
 Some experts believe that ARD may be connected to a chronic memory disorder known as Korsakoff syndrome, which stems from a severe vitamin B-1 deficiency often caused by excessive alcohol use.
-Like ARD, Korsakoff’s syndrome comes from physical damage to nerve cells and the parts of the brain associated with memory.
+Like ARD, a primary risk factor for Korsakoff’s syndrome is physical damage to nerve cells and the parts of the brain associated with memory.

 How long it will take until ARD can vary.
 Some people can drink all their life and not experience it.
 However, long-term consumption of alcohol is generally regarded as one of the biggest risk factors for ARD.
 Participating in excess drinking, which is typically defined as having more than four to five drinks a day, may also increase your chance of developing ARD.